Does Android lack the physical presence necessary to challenge Apple's iPad?

 You wouldn't want to buy it without an idea of what it's like now, would you?
 Why not go along to one of the 330 Apple Stores worldwide (31 are here in the UK) and have a play with one!

 Have a question?
-Just ask any of the multitude of helpful smiling faces ready to soothe any possible concerns you have about spending over £400 on a tablet.
+Just ask any of the multitude of helpful smiling faces ready to soothe any possible concerns you have about spending over £400 on a device that has only one button.

 Thinking about an Android tablet?
 Maybe.

-Want to have a play around with a few Andriod tablets?
-Unfortunately..you can't.
+Want to have a play around with it?
+Unfortunately... you can't.
 At least, not easily.
-You could traipse around your local high street's Carphone Warehouse, Dixons or PC World to see whatever range they've decided to stock (or even drive all the way to a Best Buy, like we did).
+You could traipse around your local high street's HMV, Carphone Warehouse, Dixons or PC World to see whatever range they've decided to stock.
 Just don't ask any difficult questions - you'll have to ask the manufacturers.
+Or Google, themselves, who have developed and nurtured the platform.
+Although, you could come to a very helpful website, like this one.

 And this could be the reason for Android tablets' poor performance against the iPad.
-When it comes to the mass-market (where the money is), devices running the techy-OS-of-choice are struggling to keep up with the iPad and looks like doing so for some time to come.
+When it comes to the mass-market (where the money is), devices running the techy-OS-of-choice are struggling to keep up with the iPad and looks like that's how it's going to be for some time to come.

-Since you're reading this article, written on a technology-info website, you probably rate Android over iOS.
-And you may well be right to do so: but you're not most people.
-You're a techy in one sense or another.
+Since you're reading this article, written on a technology-info website, you probably aren't going to choose iOS without giving fairly careful consideration to the options.
+And you may well be right to do so - but you're not most people.
+You're just a little bit more tech-savvy in one sense or another.

 On the other hand,

 Joe Everyman has heard of Android, but has never really seen it in action, or played with one in a shop.
-Plus, he's heard its the techies' choice, and has never seen 50 smiling faces wearing matching t-shirts in an Android shop.
+Quite often, people may not even be aware that this is the platform running their mobile phone - wasn't that made by HTC, or Samsung?
+Plus, he's heard its the techies' choice, and has never seen 50 smiling faces wearing matching t-shirts in an Google Platform shop.
 He's obviously going to steer clear of this risky investment.

-Sometimes glowing online reviews for the competitors aren't quite enough - no real chance to 'have a go' means the choice between the now dozens of name-brand high-spec Android tablets available online is a near-enough impossible task.
-Which is why he pops into the Apple Store, gets charmed with a sample for 10 minutes ('Wow - it just works!') and walks out with over £400 worth of tablet.
+Sometimes glowing online reviews for the competitors aren't quite enough - no real chance to 'have a go' means the choice between the now dozens of name-brand high-spec slates available online is still quite a difficult one.
+Which is why he pops into the Apple Store, gets charmed with a sample for 10 minutes ('Wow - it just works!') and walks out with £400 worth of iPad.

 People are also already famiiar with the iOS interface.
 Whether or not they own an iPhone, they've probably had a look at their wife/friend/child's, so feel quite confident in venturing towards a bigger-screened device.
 Similar to iOS, Android is available on millions of phones, but this is not the 'tablet version' of the platform.

-If Android tablets are to make any attempt of overthrowing the iPad, they're going to need to start appealing to Joe Everyman.
+If the iPad is going to be overthrown, the contenders are going to need to start appealing to Joe Everyman.
 And all his mates.
-Which unfortunately for Android, Apple has a habit of doing pretty well.
+Which unfortunately for Google, Apple has a habit of doing pretty well.

-That they produce all the devices running iOS is a big advantage for Apple, as they can showcase everything in their stores together, working together as intended.
-Since any Tom-Electricals, Dick Entertainment or Harry-Tec can stick Android on their device, a bricks-and-mortar Android storefront isn't so easy - and unless they can shake their 'techies-only' reputation, its no shocking conclusion that Android tablets have no chance of capturing any of Apple's sales to Joe Everyman.
+That they produce all the devices running the same version iOS is a big advantage for Apple, as they can showcase everything in their stores together, working together as intended.
+Since any Tom-Electricals, Dick Entertainment or Harry-Tech can stick Android on their device, a bricks-and-mortar storefront isn't so easy - and unless they can shake their 'techies-only' reputation, its no shocking conclusion that they have no chance of capturing any of Apple's sales to Joe Everyman.